-Alert: Facebook is changing its algorithm to send less traffic to content and business Facebook pages.
+Alert: Facebook changed its algorithm to send less traffic to content and business Facebook pages.
 In a Facebook blog post several days ago, Facebook announced that it will prioritize posts shared by friends and family over those from businesses, brands, websites, and other Facebook pages.

 The goal of News Feed is to show people the stories that are most relevant to them.
 Today, we’re announcing an update to News Feed that helps you see more posts from your friends and family. — Adam Mosseri, VP, Product Management, Facebook News Feed